SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Related Work

 \section{Related Work}

 In-context prompting is an efficient approach for communicating LLMs but the performance is strongly affected by the design of the prompt in specifized tasks.
-Prompt optimization has thus obtained broader attention.
+Prompt optimization to find the optimal prompt has thus obtained broader attention.
 One research direction is the continuous prompt approaches that tune embeddings of input tokens to generate better prompts \cite{li2021prefix, zhang2021differentiable, sun2022black, sun2022bbtv2, Chen2023InstuructZero}.
 However, the optimized ``soft'' prompts from this paradigm often fall short of interpretability and are inaccessible for blackbox APIs.
-Discrete prompt approaches \cite{diao2022black, prasad2022grips}, operating discrete tokens directly, offer an interactive interface to humans with better interpretability and show promising performance in various NLP tasks.
+Discrete prompt approaches \cite{diao2022black, prasad2022grips}, operating discrete tokens directly, offer an interactive interface to humans with better interpretability and show promising performance.
 Various methods have been proposed via gradient-based search \cite{shin2020autoprompt}, reinforcement learning \cite{zhang2022tempera,deng2022rlprompt, sun2023query} and ensemble methods \cite{hou2023promptboosting,pitis2023boosted} while these methods encounter concerns in terms of scalability, reliability and efficiency \cite{wang2023promptagent}.